Go 1.24+ GitHub

 // Namespace: "validation"

-See examples/subgraph for a complete working example with namespaced pipeline stages.
+See examples/namespaces for a complete working example with namespace-scoped nodes.

 Checkpointing